TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.42.2

+Another quick little one!
+The not null api querying has been properly implemented.
+To complete this update simply copy over `code/app/Http/Middleware/SearchFilterParsingMiddleware.php`.

 ## 0.42.1

 Minor little bug fix.
 To complete this update simply copy over the file `code/app/Repositories/BaseRepositoryAbstract.php` to fix a bug when querying for null values.